 by Nancy Casey

-Whatever you end up writing, give your work a title.
+When you have finished, give your work a title.
 Make sure the date is on it somewhere, too.
-Add decoration and color to the page as needed.
+Add any additional decoration or color to the page as needed.
 Here is an example of what a person could write.

-Share what you have written!
+Please share what you have written.
 Post it as a comment below.
 You can type in your work.
 Or post a picture of it.

 Nancy Casey has lived in Latah County for many years.
 Sometimes she teaches writing classes at the Recovery Center.
 You can find more of her work here.
 She offers (free!) writing help to anyone in recovery.
 This can be for any kind of writing project—resumes, letters, stories novels—email email@example.com for more information.